Cognitive Behavioural Therapist

 Child & Adult

-Areas of specialist interest
+Areas of Specialist Interest

-Emily believes that that trust and rapport is a vital part of building a solid base for therapy and a platform for change.
+Emily believes that trust and rapport are a vital part of building a solid base for therapy and a platform for change.
 She aims to cultivate an open, supportive and safe environment where client and therapist can explore and learn from experiences together.
 She incorporates elements of solution focussed therapy, motivational interviewing, and mindfulness based techniques alongside Cognitive Behavioural Therapy (CBT).